-Early activity is located on a plateau and comprises pits, hearths and post-holes, radiocarbon dated between the mid-sixth and early fourth millennia BC, and would probably have been part of a peninsula due to sea-level rise.
-While this is associated with a period of climatic amelioration within the southern extent of the Arabian Peninsula (Parker et al. 2004), there is little environmental evidence that this amelioration affected areas as far north as Qatar (Cuttler, Al-Naimi & Tetlow 2013).
-Later activity within the wadi focuses on a substantial, tidally reworked palaeoshoreline dated between the early fourth and mid-third millennium BC, and comprised a midden, post-holes and hearths, rich in fishbone and dugong, turtle and shellfish, but was largely aceramic.
+Early activity is located on a plateau and comprises of pits, hearths and postholes radiocarbon dated between the mid-6th and early-4th millennia BC, and would probably have been part of a peninsula due to sea level rise.
+While this is associated with a period of climatic amelioration within the southern extent of the Arabian Peninsula (Parker et al. 2004), there is little environmental evidence that this amelioration affected areas as north as Qatar (Cuttler 2013).
+Later activity within the wadi focuses on substantial, tidally reworked palaeo-shoreline dated between the early-4th to mid-3rd millennia BC, and comprised of a midden, post holes and hearths, rich in fishbone and dugong, turtle and shellfish, but is largely aceramic.